Richard-Sti/csiborgtools/README.md

 # CSiBORG tools

 ## :scroll: Short-term TODO
+- [ ] Calculate mass functions
 - [ ] Add functions for converting the output file to box units.
-- [ ] Verify the bulk flow of particles and the clump
 - [ ] Calculate catalogues for all realisations.
+- [x] Verify the bulk flow of particles and the clump
 - [x] Check why for some halos $M_{500c} > M_{200c}$